Here's a tune that I composed and play soprano saxophone on. From the

 some miscellaneous trivia and commentary about him.

 The entire melody to Twisted (the song with Annie Ross lyrics made famous by Joni Mitchell) is Wardell's composition and **improvised solo** over a bebop blues chord progression (many people are surprised to discover it's not a Joni Mitchell composition).
 In addition to the released take, there are 4 alternate versions; transcriptions of all of them are available at Jeff Rzepiela's excellent website.
-One of the alternate takes (JRC46A ) had not been previously released on the Prestige "Wardell Gray Memorial" CD.
+One of the alternate takes on Youtube (JRC46A ) had not been previously released on the Prestige "Wardell Gray Memorial" CD.